brainlife/docs/docs/apps/helloworld.md

 Here, we will create a "HelloWorld" Brainlife App.

-Let's begin by creating a brand new [github repository](https://help.github.com/articles/creating-a-new-repository/).
-Please be sure to make the repo public so that Brainlife can access it.
-You can name it whatever you like (such as.. "app-helloworld").
+We will show how to create a brand new [github repository](https://help.github.com/articles/creating-a-new-repository/) containing a Brainlife App.
+Please be sure to make the repo public so that the [brainlife.io](https://brainlife.io/) platform will be able to access it.
+You can name the repository as you prefer, the Brainlife Team has beeen naming apps starting with the prefix `app-`, for example take a look at [these Apps](https://github.com/search?q=org%3Abrain-life+app-).

-Git clone your new repository to wherever you will be developing/editing and testing your App.
+As a start we will create a HelloWorld App, i.e., `app-helloworld`, [here is an example](https://github.com/francopestilli/app-helloworld).
+[Git clone](https://help.github.com/articles/cloning-a-repository/) your new repository on your local machine - where you will be developing/editing and testing your App.

 ```
-git clone git@github.com:username/app-helloworld.git
+git clone git@github.com:francopestilli/app-helloworld.git
 ```

 Now, create a file called `main`.
+This file contains some information about the UNIX environment ([bash-related collands](https://en.wikipedia.org/wiki/Bash_(Unix_shell))), the procedure to submit jobs in a cluster environment ([PBS-related commands](https://kb.iu.edu/d/avmy)), parsing inputs from the config.json file using `jq` (see [here](https://stedolan.github.io/jq/) for more information about `jq`).

 #### main